 Leaders in the tech space are often asked for our secret sauce: the questions we ask ourselves, or the problem-solving framework we use to see the future before anyone else does.
 The most revolutionary technologies of our era aren’t based on any one individual’s secret recipe, though.
-They’re Stone Soup.
+They’re Stone Soup, the recipe for innovation.

 You might know the story: a soldier comes to a town experiencing famine.
 The villagers try to turn him away, claiming they are hungry and have nothing to share, but he surprises them by offering to make enough broth for everyone using a magic stone.
 As he cooks, the villagers all contribute a little something—some cabbage, a handful of potatoes—until at the end of the day, there is indeed a feast that nourishes the whole town.